• Skip to primary navigation

 Perfectly cooked meat should be moist and juicy.
 You can serve it sliced on a plate or as a sandwich.
 If you wish, drizzle some sauce and serve flat-fanned slices like a deck of cards surrounded by chunks of burnt ends from the point.

 We hope David’s ten steps on how to smoke a brisket will help you.
 Try this technique on your charcoal grill this weekend.
-If you do, don’t forget to rate this recipe and let us know how it goes in the comments below.
+If you do, don’t forget to rate this recipe and tell us how it goes in the comments below.

 We bet you’ll be in that food coma in no time!